Growing blood orange trees is a great way to enjoy this unusual little fruit. Keep reading to learn more about how to

 Blood orange tree care also dictates planting in a soil that is well-draining so the roots do not sit in water.
 To achieve this state, add equal portions of peat moss or other organic compost to the soil.

 Once the optimum location has been selected for your blood orange tree, dig a hole and bury only the roots of the tree, avoiding burying any of the trunk.
 Some varieties of blood orange have spines, so wear gloves and use caution.

-Immediately water your tree and continue to keep the soil moist, watering every 2-3 days until well established and showing signs of new growth.
+Immediately water your tree and continue to keep the soil moist, watering every two to three days until well established and showing signs of new growth.

 Keep the area around your blood oranges clear of weeds to prevent them from absorbing the nutrients the new trees need to thrive.

 Blood Orange Tree Care

 Water once a week once blood orange trees have become established, keeping moist, not wet.
-Skip watering during rainy periods and feed 3-4 times a year with an organic fertilizer, working it into the soil around the tree and watering in well or using a liquid fertilizer according to the manufacturer’s instructions every 2-3 watering.
+Skip watering during rainy periods and feed three to four times a year with an organic fertilizer, working it into the soil around the tree and watering in well or using a liquid fertilizer according to the manufacturer’s instructions every second or third watering.
 Blood orange trees require plenty of iron, manganese and zinc to produce healthy fruit, so don’t be stingy with the feeding.
 Yellow leaves may indicate a lack of fertilization or overwatering.